 If you and your doctor decide that this could be the right medication for you, you'll take a 5 mg tablet twice a day.
 The 10 mg dose is not yet approved by the FDA.
 Before starting the medication, you will need to get a TB test (this is also required when e.g., taking Enbrel).

 JAK inhibitors are not as difficult to create as the biologics and will therefore be somewhat less expensive.

 The Future and My Take

-Xeljanz is the first JAK inhibitor on the market, but several more are on their way.
-Eli Lilly’s Baricitinib will probably be the next name you’ll see.
+Xeljanz is the first JAK inhibitor on the market, but several more are on their way, including Eli Lilly’s Baricitinib.
 The more medications are available to treat RA, the more options we have and the more likely that more of us will reach remission.

 We live in an amazing time.
 I have had RA for over 40 years and for much of my life, there were very few treatments for this disease.
 The meds delayed progression rather than stopping RA in its tracks.
 This was my reality - damage, deformity and disability were inevitable.

 In the last decade or so, that reality has changed.
 Since 1999, 10 new medications have been created for treating RA and they are more effective than anything that came before them.
 More are coming, faster than ever before, giving us real hope of getting our disease under control.